-MOCA maintains current and accurate data in the Organic Integrity Database for each operation which it certifies and will provide a copy of all suspensions and/or revocations to the USDA NOP Administrator and the CDFA State Organic Program (SOP) official upon request.
+MOCA submits a copy of all suspension and/or revocations to the USDA NOP Administrator and the CDFA SOP official.

 Surrender of Certification

 An operation may voluntarily surrender their certification from MOCA through written notification.
 MOCA shall respond with an acceptance notification stating the official date of organic certification surrender.
 Operations must immediately cease all claims of organic certification by MOCA.